nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### What is Task Unmarking feature about?

 The Unmark Task mechanism is facilitated by `AddressBook`.
-This feature allows the user to mark a task as not done yet.
+This feature allows the user to unmark a task, which changes the status back to not done.

 For the command, the feature extends `command`, and is implemented as such:
-* `unmark INDEX`
+* `unmarkTask INDEX`

 #### Implementation Flow of Task Unmarking feature